Mrgoblings/vot_keycloak_dirigible/README.md

-# Docker Keycloak Postgre w/ 2 clusters project (DKP2C project)
+# Docker Keycloak Postgre w/ 2 clusters project (DKP2C project) - Tabler

 Welcome to our Docker Compose project!
 This README will guide you through the setup and usage of our application.